jwestgard/inst326/modules/module10/modules_testing.md

 Be careful you don't unintentionally override a builtin function or class!
 There is no built-in randint function, but consider what might happen if you imported a function called print() this way.
 :::

+#

 ## Import Examples

 ::: left

-Import a function or class under a different name
+Import a function or class under a different name:
 :::

 ``` {.python .numberLines}